Kay-Dee-Em/Kay-Dee-Em/README.md

 ### 💬  Info

-- repository `MLforFinancialForecasting` - time series optimal investment strategy prediction (neural network)
+- repository `MLforFinancialForecasting` - prediction of the optimal investment strategy for a time series (neural network)
 - repository `projects` contains private projects
 - repository `university_projects` contains some of the university projects